-Australia—Engineering in Sydney
+Australia—Engineering and Computer Science in Sydney

 Professor Fathallah joined UC Davis in 1999 as assistant professor in the Department of Biological and Agricultural Engineering, where he is currently a professor and Associate Vice Provost for Global Education and Services.
 He received his Ph.D. from The Ohio State University in 1995, his M.S. from Virginia Tech University in 1988, and his B.S. from Texas Tech University in 1986.
 In 2009 and 2010, he received the Outstanding Manuscript Reviewer Award from the American Society of Agricultural and Biological Engineering (ASABE) Journal of Agricultural Safety and Health.